Amanjadon2000/nodejs.dev/src/documentation/0043-node-writing-files/index.md

 ## Using streams

-All those methods write the full content to the file before returning the control back to your program (in the async version, this means executing the callback)

-In this case, a better option is to write the file content using streams.
+All those methods write the full content to the file before re In this case, a better option is to write the file content using streams.